caumente/caumente.github.io/_pages/cv.md

 **Reviewer for Scientific Journals and Peer-Review Conferences**

-  - 5 Peer-reviewed paper for Biomedical Signal Processing and Control journal, Elsevier editorial
+  - 7 Peer-reviewed paper for Biomedical Signal Processing and Control journal, Elsevier editorial
+  - 3 Peer-reviewed paper for Computer-Based Medical Systems, IEEE International Symposium

 **Honors and Awards**